cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

 ```

-#### Create manually a SUMO route file
+#### Create a SUMO route file manually

-Alternatively a SUMO flow file can be created to define the traffic by vehicles flows.
+Alternatively a SUMO flow file can be created to define the traffic by vehicle flows.
 Please refer to the [SUMO documentation](http://sumo.dlr.de/wiki/Definition_of_Vehicles,_Vehicle_Types,_and_Routes)
 to learn how to create this file, and put it there:
 `$WBT_PROJECT_PATH/worlds/myMap_net/sumo.flow.xml`